 Just over 25 years ago, I was first exposed to the wonder of Irish dancing and culture through the sensation that was Riverdance.
 Since then, even though it did not star the legendary Michael Flatley as he had already left the show, it instantly became one of my all-time favourite theatre shows and one that still remains within my top five today.
 Not only did it spark a love of watching Irish dancing and listening to Irish music, it sparked a passion and urge within me to take up Irish dancing as well (well, for a bit).

 A few years later, Flatley broke out on his own to create the brand new show Lord of the Dance, which broke even more records and ground.
-While Riverdance is of course still continues to be a monumental success, Lord of the Dance sets itself apart as being straight from Michael’s own vision as he still stands at the show’s helm as its producer and choreographer, cementing his unique talents that Riverdance first catapulted into the world.
+While Riverdance of course still continues to be a monumental success, Lord of the Dance sets itself apart as being straight from Michael’s own vision as he still stands at the show’s helm as its producer and choreographer, cementing his unique talents that Riverdance first catapulted into the world.

 Now apparently even bigger than its predecessor, Lord of the Dance is back celebrating its silver anniversary.
 But it’s been reinvented with brand new music composed by Gerard Fahy instead of Ronan Hardiman, with whom Flatley worked for several years on the original show as well as Feet of Flames and Celtic Tiger.

 Having grown up listening to the original soundtrack, the new one lacked the same level of ingenuity, almost derivative in a way that it needn’t have been had Hardiman’s music still been kept.
 Although it still did its job to get toes tapping and hands clapping, allowing the dancers’ fancy footwork to shine through, the nostalgic feeling of the compositions that accompanied Michael Flatley’s creation was missing.
-For example, the opening routine Cry of the Celts and the female protagonist and her troupe’s number Breakout were not quite as stirring and bombastic as I remember them and the funky pop-like Siamsa – a favourite of mine – wasn’t present at all.
+For example, the opening routine Cry of the Celts and the female protagonist and her troupe’s number Breakout were not quite as stirring and bombastic as I remember them and the funky pop-like Siamsa – a favourite of mine and others – wasn’t present at all.

 The show begins by retelling the journey of Michael from when he started out and since the Lord of the Dance’s inception.
 The original show is based on a loose story that follows “The Lord of the Dance” as he is fought over by two women and fights off a contender to his title.
 For its 25th anniversary the story is pretty similar though was a little disjointed as it interspersed parallel dance numbers as well as musical interludes that were a little bit randomly placed within the show’s timeline.